ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 HRT: Create new separate call for atomic HRT elapsed time calculation This call rarely needs to be truly atomic and the involved CPU overhead in making it atomic was unnecessary and introduces a lot of IRQ jitter with no value-add.
 The call has been moved to be non-atomic and the codebase will be inspected and changed in follow-up commits for the few instances where it is truly needed.
 ### Antipattern Category
+Smith:General:Unnecessary_Processing
 ### Keyword
 overhead
 ### Note
+New function added, elpased time atomic.
+Call for hrt elapsed time rarely needs to be atomic and it introduces IRQ jitter.

 ## Commit #621
 ### Hash